Blog

 Brideshead Revisited, one of the original TV series binge watches, stands the test of time.
 Based on Evelyn Waugh's book, set in the early 20th century it's a tale, ultimatelky of love.
 Set in England, including classic period-drama footage of Oxbridge in the days before the Great War it is the story of (amomg many other things) a complex young man's complex interteactions with a genteel English Catholic Family.
 It investigates questions of faith and consciense.

 The bear is simpl;y rthe best thing ever.
-A love letter to the coity of Chicago, it is about a Michelin chef who inherits his brother's beef sandwich shop.
+A love letter to the city of Chicago, it is about a Michelin chef who inherits his brother's beef sandwich shop.
 The writing, acting and character development is exceptional, and the Christmas eposide in Season 2 is vintage Scorcese.
+The last eposide of the last season is pure art.

 (to be continued ....)